Randy Orton: The Authority (2013–2015)

 The following night on Raw, Orton and Batista were each denied a rematch for the WWE World Heavyweight Championship and instead were forced by The Authority to team together to face The Usos for the WWE Tag Team Championship, despite their issues with one another.
 The title match ended in a double count-out after the two united and attacked them.
 Later that night, Orton and Batista, along with Kane, attacked Bryan before he was set to defend his title against Triple H. Before Triple H could defeat Bryan, The Shield interrupted by spearing Triple H and taking out Orton, Batista, and Kane, causing the match to end in a no-contest.
 On the April 14 episode of Raw, Orton, Batista, and Triple H came down to the ring to attack The Shield after their 11-on-3 handicap match, using the name and the theme of Evolution.
-At Extreme Rules and Payback, Evolution lost to The Shield.
-On the June 9 episode of Raw, The Authority automatically granted Orton a spot in the 2014 Money in the Bank ladder match for the vacant WWE World Heavyweight Championship, but he failed to win.
-On the July 21 episode of Raw, Roman Reigns attacked Orton, which cost him another shot at the title, causing Orton to retaliate the following week by viciously attacking Reigns and challenging him to a match at SummerSlam, which Reigns won.
-At Night of Champions, Orton defeated Chris Jericho.
+At Extreme Rules on May 4 and Payback on June 1, Evolution lost to The Shield.
+On the June 9 episode of Raw, The Authority automatically granted Orton a spot in the Money in the Bank ladder match for the vacant WWE World Heavyweight Championship at Money in the Bank on June 29, but he failed to win.
+On the July 21 episode of Raw, Roman Reigns attacked Orton, which cost him another shot at the title, causing Orton to retaliate the following week by viciously attacking Reigns and challenging him to a match at SummerSlam on August 17, which Reigns won.
+At Night of Champions on September 21, Orton defeated Chris Jericho.

 On the October 13 episode of Raw, Orton asked The Authority to face the loser of a No Holds Barred Contract on a Pole match between John Cena and Dean Ambrose.
-Ambrose won the match, setting up a Hell in a Cell match between Orton and Cena.
-On the Raw before the event, Triple H revealed that the winner would receive a future WWE World Heavyweight Championship match against Brock Lesnar.
+Ambrose won the match, setting up a Hell in a Cell match between Orton and Cena at Hell in a Cell on October 26.
+On the Raw before Hell in a Cell, Triple H revealed that the winner would receive a future WWE World Heavyweight Championship match against Brock Lesnar.
 Later that night, Orton, Kane, and Seth Rollins defeated Cena and Ambrose in a handicap Street Fight after Orton pinned Ambrose, but he was immediately attacked by Rollins with a Curb Stomp post-match.
 At Hell in a Cell, Orton lost to Cena.
 On the October 27 episode of Raw, Orton attacked Rollins, turning face in the process.
 The following week on Raw, Orton attacked Rollins during his Intercontinental Championship match against Dolph Ziggler, and demanded a match with Rollins to settle their dispute, which Triple H granted in order to keep Orton on their side.
 Rollins won, and Orton attacked The Authority before being attacked by The Authority, which ended with Rollins executing a Curb Stomp onto the steel steps on Orton.
 He was carried on a stretcher after he sustained a scripted injury, so he could start filming The Condemned 2.